fosilinx/AITerm/README.md

-🖥️ AITerm - Terminal AI Chat for Old-School Hackers 💾
+🖥️ AITerm-CLI - Terminal AI Chat for Old-School Hackers 💾
 <div align="center">
   <img width="623" height="160" alt="image" src="https://github.com/user-attachments/assets/08c57873-5d62-48f0-907f-1ab40956180d" />
 </div>

 Remember when the best tools lived in the terminal?
-AITerm brings that magic back.
+AITerm-CLI brings that magic back.
 A retro-styled terminal interface, powered by Python, that connects you with the most powerful AI models: OpenAI's GPT, Anthropic's Claude, DeepSeek, and any OpenAI-compatible API.

 🕹️ For true command-line devotees - Those old-school developers who prefer vim over VS Code, think GUIs are for rookies, and know that real productivity happens where the cursor blinks.
 ⚡ No breaking your workflow.
 No annoying windows.
 Just you, your favorite terminal, and the power of AI one command away.